 Share options may be granted pursuant to the Vicplas International Share Option Plan to acknowledge the contributions made by relevant non-executive directors (not being a controlling shareholder or his associate) to the success of the Company and/or the Group.
 The share options are not intended as an alternative to paying directors' fees in cash or other form of emoluments in respect of their office, and thus not required to be put to shareholders for further approval whether for the purposes of Section 169 of the Companies Act, Cap.
 50 or the Company's Constitution.
-Nonetheless, as a matter of openness and transparency, the Company considers it good practice to table an affirmation resolution at the forthcoming Annual General Meeting in respect of share option grants that have been made to directors of the Company, as well as to table proposed grants of share options to any non-executive director at future Annual General Meetings for shareholders' approval.
+Nonetheless, as a matter of openness and transparency, the Company considers it good practice to table proposed grants of share options to any non-executive director at future AGMs for shareholders' approval.
 There were no share option grants made to directors in the financial year under review.
 All share options granted to directors in previous financial years have been disclosed in the Company's Annual Report for the respective financial years.
 Information on the directors of the Company holding office at the end of the financial year and the share options held by them is set out in the Directors' Statement on page 25 and page 28 respectively of this Annual Report.

-Remuneration band Salary Total Remuneration
+Remuneration band

-Name of Acting Group Chief Executive Officer and top five key management personnel Bonus Other Benefits
+Name of Acting Group Chief Executive Officer and top five key management personnel Salary Bonus Other Benefits Total Remuneration

 % % % %

+S\$500,000 to S\$749,999

+Walter Tarca 73 15 12 100

-\$250,000 to \$499,999
+S\$250,000 to S\$499,999

-Cheng Liang 53 32 15 100
+Cheng Liang 54 32 14 100

-Walter Tarca 78 17 5 100

-Chong Joo San 82 7 11 100

-Cheng Hsheng @ Zhong Zixian 56 25 19 100
+Cheng Hsheng @ Zhong Zixian 55 24 21 100

-Gan Ying Hui 60 29 11 100
+Gan Ying Hui 60 26 14 100

-Below \$250,000
+Below S\$250,000

-Toon Chin Liang 67 22 11 100
+Toon Ching Liang, Aiken 66 22 12 100

+Chong Joo San 68 10 22 100